 Initial recognition and measurement

-All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis i.e. the date that the Company commits to purchase or sell the assets.
-Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades).
+All regular way purchases or sales of financial assets, that require delivery of assets within a time frame established by regulation or conversion in the marketplace (regular way trades), are recognised and derecognised on a trade date basis i.e. the date that the Company commits to purchase or sell the assets.
+Trade receivables that do not contain a significant financing component are measured at transaction price.

 Subsequent measurement